 The museum has implemented several precautions to ensure the safety of guests and employees.
-Signage will be posted to encourage social distancing and explain the symptoms of COVID-19.
+Signage is posted to encourage social distancing and explain the symptoms of COVID-19.
 Floor “cling” markers will provide visual references for the recommended spacing between guests.
 Allowances can be made for guests arriving together.
 Seating arrangements in HHC’s theaters have also been reconfigured to ensure guests maintain distances of six feet from each other.
 Complimentary stylus pens will be given to HHC visitors, which will enable them to press buttons and make selections on exhibit touchscreens.

 What cleaning protocols will be implemented?

-Extensive cleaning protocols will ensure the building is clean and sanitized multiple times per day, including attention to high touchpoint areas like doors, elevators, handrails, countertops and restrooms.
+Extensive cleaning protocols ensure the building is clean and sanitized multiple times per day, including attention to high touchpoint areas like doors, elevators, handrails, countertops and restrooms.

 Do I need to wear a mask to enter the museum?